umarahgul/Hello-world/README.md

 🛠 Built With
 Tech Stack
-HTML5
-CSS
-Linters
+Client
+### Key Features - A web page that says "Hello Microverse" with the color.
 (back to top)

+🚀 Live Demo
+comming soon
+(back to top)

 💻 Getting Started
 To get a local copy up and running, follow these steps.

 Prerequisites
-In order to run this project you need:
+In order to run this project you need: Visual Studio(any other IDE), Browser, Git, GitHub Actions, WebHint, and Styleint linters.

 Git: Download and install Git for your platform.
 Node.js: Download and install Node.js for your platform